The Curse of Lokrum Island

 Game of What?

-Ok ok, I’ve never seen Game of Thrones.
-But I’ll leave some pictures in this post’s gallery for any show fanatics.
 The visitor’s information centre on Lokrum explains a lot of the island’s history and is a must-visit.
-It includes the stories of various inhabitants, maritime tales of the past, the monks’ curse and of course, Game of Thrones, which uses Lokrum as a filming location.
+It includes the stories of various inhabitants, maritime tales of the past, the monks’ curse and of course, Game of Thrones.
+Ok ok, I’ve never seen it.
+But as it’s one of the show’s filming locations, I’ve left some pictures below.

 The Benedictine Monastery Complex and Botanical Gardens